Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-As we can see, the given ZipFile contains only a single GeoPackage called `building_points_helsinki.gpkg`.
-The `with ZipFile(fp) as z` command here is a standard Python convention to open files in read-format from ZipFiles.
+As we can see, the given `ZipFile` contains only a single GeoPackage called `building_points_helsinki.gpkg`.
+The `with ZipFile(fp) as z:` command here is a standard Python convention to open files in read-format from ZipFiles.
 To read the contents of the GeoPackage stored inside the ZipFile, we first need use the `.read()` function of the opened `ZipFile` object to read the contents of the file into bytes.
 After this step, we still need to pass these bytes into a `BytesIO` in-memory file buffer by using the built-in `io` library.
 This file buffer that can then be used to read the actual contents of the file into geopandas.
 This maybe sounds complicated, but it actually only requires a few lines of code:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}